-Strange how the age that your children are potty trained becomes some kind of competition and a perceived indicator about how good a parent you must be.
+Strangely, the age your children are potty trained becomes some kind of competition and a perceived indicator about how good a parent you must be.

 Anyway, I couldn’t care less.
 I had restored a sense of balance and calm in my wee-free home again, so I was happy.
 The girls were happy to have their less grumpy mummy back, and life was good again.
 I would try again next summer.

 It’s all in the Biology

 After my first disastrous foray into potty training twins, I took the time to investigate this whole training your children to wee on the toilet thing and discovered a lot of interesting information.

 I discovered it takes biology for your children to be ready – not a number on the calendar.

 All those precious nerves that need to join together for your child’s bladder and bowels to be able to communicate with the brain, don’t go by our paper calendar hanging on the back of the toilet door that tells us they are two years old so ‘should’ be toilet trained.

-They could be far too busy building the pathways that help them to jump, or to say “I love you mummy” or to hold a crayon in their hand.
+They could be far too busy building the pathways that help them jump, say “I love you, mummy”, or hold a crayon in their hand.

 So, it makes sense that the average age for potty training now is closer to 3-3.5 rather than the 2 that it was a generation or so ago.

 Another interesting discovery I made in my quest for information (another personality flaw) was that twins generally seem to potty train later than their singleton friends, with the average being around 3 and a half.